-At Redfield Edge, we scrutinise all applications for paid or voluntary posts.
+At school name, we scrutinise all applications for paid or voluntary posts.
 We undertake interviews and make appropriate checks through the Disclosure and Barring Service (DBS).
 We maintain a single central record (SCR) of the essential checks as set out in KCSiE, that have been carried out and certificates obtained.
 The SCR applies to:

-- all staff (including supply staff and teacher trainees on salaried routes) who work at the school. - all ACC members of Redfield Edge Primary School
+- all staff (including supply staff and teacher trainees on salaried routes) who work at the school. - all ACC members of school name